 Overview

-Cleveland Clinic offers a one-year Fellowship for graduates from a residency seeking to gain additional knowledge and expertise in Abdominal Wall Reconstruction techniques.
+Cleveland Clinic offers two one-year Fellowship for graduates from a residency seeking to gain additional knowledge and expertise in Abdominal Wall Reconstruction techniques.
 This Fellowship is accredited through the Fellowship Council website.
 Applicants interested in pursuing the Fellowship in Abdominal Wall Reconstruction at Cleveland Clinic main campus are encouraged to visit the Fellowship Council website to apply and learn more information pertaining to applicant eligibility criteria.

 Our program aims to train fellows in understanding the anatomy, physiology, technical approaches, and biomaterials centered around caring for patients with diseases of the abdominal core, including foregut and revisional foregut surgery.
 This approach revolves around being able to take care of the full spectrum of hernia disease from approaching routine cases using laparoscopy and robotic techniques to dealing with complex abdominal wall reconstruction challenges around re-operative abdominal wall reconstruction.
 We seek fellows who have a strong desire to achieve technical excellence in their field while participating in clinical research and education.
 Ideally, we strive to train the next leaders in the field of abdominal wall reconstruction and abdominal core health.